seniorcreative/kards/README.md

 TO DO

-Deleting an answer (that is included in any logic rules / actions) needs to be removed from questionLogic / questionChoices
+Deleting an answer (that is included in any logic rules / actions) needs to be removed from answerValues / questionLogic / questionChoices

 Deleting an answer needs to redraw the logicWrapper box.

-Allow to delete End Point
+Add prebuilt questions - age, gender, height, weight… pre-fill with random bounded values.

-Test other logical combinations by finishing off adding in the Type 2 Diabetes chart.
+Test other logical combinations by finishing off adding in the Type 2 Diabetes chart / SNAP chart

 Connect to CMS - decide / discuss whether to try to create charts using the data model broken down into all separate normalized elements or to store the JSON as a block / file in the database as the structure all in one complex file.
 Given that this file could be broken down and generated from separate normalized elements.
+Domenico suggested that a noSQL database (mongoDB) could be really good for saving the large JSON structures.
+Bearing in mind we will still need to connect to and from the normal CMS SQL databased for AJAXing content in.

 Colouring of a stream that we have chosen to go down to make it stand out better.

 Plan how to automatically count and create content streams of all different outcomes - show number of different possible permutations.
 This is going to need random age generators for different age categories etc…

+Deeplinking to different charts / reports.
+I started this using the backbone router but had some issues with loading in properly behaving strangely.
+I was doing this with auto-selecting the dropdown based on the url hash.